 John Anderson, a co-executor of Edwin Kennebeck's will, presented the Kennebeck Papers to Marquette University's Department of Special Collections and University Archives.
 The Papers were arranged and described by Case Unverzagt, Student Processor.

-Series 4, Published Writings, 1942-1988: The articles are arranged chronologically throughout and contain primarily clippings of Kennebeck’s published work in the Marquette Tribune, the Marquette Journal, the Marquette Hilltop, Today magazine, and Commonweal.
+Series 4, Published Writings, 1942-1988,is arranged chronologically throughout and contains primarily clippings of Kennebeck's published work in the Marquette Tribune, the Marquette Journal, the Marquette Hilltop, Today magazine, and Commonweal.
 There are some poems and a short story published in Yeah magazine under the pseudonym Anthony Kaye.
 The series also includes one poem published in The New York Times, and an essay published in The Village Voice.
 The articles from the Marquette affiliated publications include editorials, poems, and short stories.
 Those published in Today and Commonweal include book reviews, interviews, play reviews, and a short story.
 The reviews include critiques of works by Samuel Beckett, Jean Anouilh, Walter Miller, and Walker Percy.

-Series 5, Manuscript Essays, 1942-1974: The essays are arranged chronologically.
+Series 5, Manuscript Essays, 1942-1974, is arranged chronologically.
 The majority of the essays were unpublished, and some records are not complete.
 There are numerous untitled essays that are also undated.
 Some are literary ones written for undergraduate and graduate courses at Marquette University.
-One of the essays, “The Clock”, was later developed into a short story that was published in the Marquette Journal.
+One of the essays, "The Clock", was later developed into a short story that was published in the Marquette Journal.

 Series 6: "1945" Manuscript Drafts, 1991-1995 (7 folders), contains many versions and revisions of the manuscript for an unpublished play.
 The play is largely concerned with chronicling the events surrounding a radio operator's bombing missions on a B-17.
 The drafts are largely unfinished and a polished, final manuscript is not included in the series.